The Days of Wine and Roses

-The Days of Wine and Roses is the second record and the debut studio album by the American alternative rock band the Dream Syndicate.
+The Days of Wine and Roses is the debut album by the American alternative rock band the Dream Syndicate.
 It was released in October 1982 through Ruby Records, a division of Slash Records.
 Produced by Chris D. (of the Flesh Eaters/Divine Horsemen), it was recorded in Los Angeles in September 1982.
 It was released for the first time on CD in 1993.
 2001 and 2015 reissues on CD featured different bonus tracks.

 The phrase "days of wine and roses" is originally from the poem "Vitae Summa Brevis" by the English writer Ernest Dowson (1867–1900):

 They are not long, the days of wine and roses: